PsyTeachR/reprores-v2/inst/book/01-intro.md

 # Getting Started {#intro}

 <img src="images/memes/rstudio.png" class="meme right"
      alt="A line drawing of a person looking at a computer with a magnifying glass.
 The text reads 'I just installed RStudio.
-I'm a data scientist now.'">
+I'm a data scientist now.'" />

 ## Learning Objectives {#ilo-intro}